 - 1. Sabbatical leave applications should be submitted to the Office of Academic Affairs prior to February 1 of the year preceding the request for sabbatical leave.
 Application forms are to be submitted through the academic dean of the faculty's college and must be signed by the applicant's department head (CAS) and division chair.
 The College Dean must approve the request before submitting it to the Office of Academic Affairs.
-The Provost and SVPAA will forward the applications to the Sabbatical Leave Committee (composed of tenured faculty) who will review all proposals and recommend faculty (3 per academic year) for sabbaticals.
-Notices of approval shall be sent to the sabbatical leave applicants as an addendum to their tenured contract. - 2.
+The Provost and SVPAA will forward the applications to the University Research Committee, who will review all proposals and recommend faculty (3 per academic year) for sabbaticals.
+Members of the Research Committee in the same department as a sabbatical applicant will recuse themselves from the discussion of the said applicant.
+Members of the Research Committee who are not tenured will also be excused from discussion.
+The Provost and VPAA will be able to appoint at least two additional members to assist the Research Committee in the review of sabbatical applications based on the additional expertise necessary. (modified 2017) - 2.
 Applicants for a sabbatical leave must be a tenured faculty member or must be in at least their 15th semester of holding a non-tenure track faculty contract.
-Faculty in their qualifying year are not eligible to apply.
-Eligibility for subsequent leaves following the first leave shall be on a six (6) year cycle of regular service.
+Faculty in

-- 3. Sabbatical leaves of absence shall not constitute a break in continuity of service required for eligibility in various university benefits (fringe benefits, honors, years of service awards, etc.).
+- their qualifying year are not eligible to apply.
+Eligibility for subsequent leaves following the first leave shall be on a six (6) year cycle of regular service. - 3.
+Sabbatical leaves of absence shall not constitute a break in continuity of service required for eligibility in various university benefits (fringe benefits, honors, years of service awards, etc.).
 Therefore, paid leaves of absence shall count toward years of service to the University. - 4.
 A sabbatical leave may be granted for faculty to engage in: - a. full/part-time study at an accredited college/university.
 The purpose of this study should be to enhance or improve teaching competence in his/her current area of responsibility and /or in an adjunct area important to the faculty member's functioning within the university; - b. academic/scientific research; - c. occupational/professional development experiences to renew or establish credentials in an area directly related or an area tangentially related to a faculty members functioning within the university; - d. travel and/or reading and reflection that improves the competence of the faculty member in his/her service to the university; - e. and, the preparation of creative/technical materials. - 5.
 Significant changes in original sabbatical proposals must be filed in advance in writing to the Sabbatical Leave Committee and approved by the VPAA office. - 6.
 Three sabbatical leaves are available to be granted on an annual cycle.
 Faculty have a choice of full salary for one semester or half-salary for two semesters. - 7.
 A sabbatical leave may be rescinded by the faculty member no later than sixty (60) calendar days prior to the leave but not after a temporary replacement has been hired. - 8.
 The total compensation for a faculty member on leave from the University shall not be greater than that amount of the contracted salary he/she would receive if not on sabbatical.
 All fringe benefits will continue to accrue for faculty members on sabbatical leave. - 9.
 Upon returning to the University, the faculty member shall be permitted to return to his/her academic department with full rights and privileges.
 The only variance to this policy would be one that had been agreed to by the faculty member and the University prior to the approval of the sabbatical leave.